mauno-j-ronkko/sharkC64/docs/language/modules/modules.md

 Functions are defined after variable section and before the module initialization.
 Each function starts with the keyword `fun`.
 Functions may define constants and variables that are local to them.
-The statements for the body of the function are then given within a `begin` ... `end` block.
+The statements for the body of the function are then given after the `is` keyword.
 ```
 fun hello()
     var c : byte
-begin
-    c := a
+    is  c := a
-end
+        b := c + a
 ```
 A function call is simply of the form `hello()` where `hello` is the name of the function.

 ### Module initialization
-Module initialization is defined within a `begin` ... `end` block.
+Module initialization is defined within a `init` ... `end` block.
-It acts as the main function of the module.
+It acts as the main body of the module.
 The statements are executed right after the module variables are initialized.
 ```
-begin
+init
     a := $10
     result := corner + a
 end